Frangidha/History-project/README.md

 <p>Website behaved as expected.</p>

-<p>Website was also opened on the following devices and no responsive issues were observed
+<p>Website was also opened on the following devices and no responsive issues were observed</p>

-Testing was focused to ensure the following criteria were met:
+<h4>Testing was focused to ensure the following criteria were met:</h4>

 Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user